thongtech/go-legacy-win7/README.md

 - Rolled back `race_windows.syso` to the previous compatible version (fixed [issue #3](https://github.com/thongtech/go-legacy-win7/issues/3))
 - Includes all improvements and bug fixes from the corresponding upstream Go release

+We now provide two build options for Windows amd64:

+- **Standard build**
-The Windows binary provided here also supports Windows 7 and Windows Server 2008 R2
+  Maximum Windows 7/2008R2 compatibility with the reverted race detector.
+Use this if you need Windows 7 and Windows Server 2008 R2 support.

+- **Race detector build** (version suffix `-race`)
+  Uses Go's latest stable race detector without modifications.
+Recommended for Windows 10+ when running race tests to avoid potential edge cases with the legacy race detector.
+See [issue #6](https://github.com/thongtech/go-legacy-win7/issues/6)

 ## Download and Install